adoyle-h/a-bash-prompt/README.md

 A Bash prompt written by pure Bash script.
 Make Bash great again!

+All prompt sections are configurable, extendable and easy to use.

 ## Preview

 ### Responsive prompt (Auto fit to window width).